How To Treat Eating Disorders

 If you are struggling with substance use, contact the SAMHSA National Helpline at (800) 662-4357 to receive support and resources.
 Support is available 24/7.

-An eating disorder therapist cannot prescribe psychiatric medication, regardless of the diagnosis.
+An eating disorder therapist cannot prescribe psychiatric medication, regardless of the eating disorder diagnosis.
 Only a licensed physician or psychiatrist has the training and credentials to prescribe medication.
 Although medications undergo clinical trials, it may be helpful to tell your doctor about any other medications you take to avoid medical complications.
-You can also ask them if they have any patient medication guides before taking any new medications.
+You can also ask them if they have any patient medication guides before taking new medications.

-3. Medical care
+3. Medical treatment

 Some people with eating disorders may need more immediate medical attention and proper medical care to restore a healthy weight and adequate nutrition.
 Medical treatment for eating disorders is generally divided into five levels of care: